 Consent in Sex

-I answered a question on consent in sex on Philosophy in Action Radio on 26 February 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on consent in sex on 26 February 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 What constitutes consent in sex?
 Can a person give tacit consent by his or her actions?
 Is explicit consent required for some sex acts?
 Once consent has been given, when and how can a person withdraw that consent?
 Does the legal perspective on these questions differ from the moral perspective?

 My Answer, In Brief: To consent to sex requires communicating a willingness engaging in the act, whether by word or deed.
 Consent can be withdrawn at any point, and for the other person to ignore that constitutes sexual assault.